 1. Set a double-boiler over medium heat (ie a saucepan with a few inches of water in - make sure the bottom of the bowl does not touch the water).
 Melt the vegan chocolate gently, stirring slowly.

 2. Once all the vegan chocolate is melted, take off the heat and mix in the shortening/margarine/coconut oil, a teaspoon at a time, and stir to melt.
-The vegan ganache is ready when all the margarine has melted in to make a shiny glaze and is at 30 degrees Celsius.
+The ganache is ready when the margarine is fully melted, and the mixture is glossy.
+Let it cool for 5 minutes until it thickens slightly before using - if it’s too hot, it will run straight off the cake.

 3. The trick to make sure your vegan ganache drip doesn't melt your frosting is to make sure your frosted vegan cake is cool, so place the whole frosted cake into the fridge or freezer for a good few minutes before glazing it.
 The frosting should be firm to the touch before glazing with the drip.

-4. Place the cake on a turntable and spoon the glaze along the edge of the vegan cake.
+4. If your ganache is too runny, let it cool for another 2-3 minutes before using.
+If it’s still runny, add an extra teaspoon of melted chocolate to thicken it up.
+Place the cake on a turntable and spoon the glaze along the edge of the vegan cake.
 Now slowly push a bit of the glaze over the edge with the back of the spoon and continue to do this all the way around.
 It looks nicer when drips aren't uniform so you can push a bit more and a bit less as you go along.

 5. Once all the sides of the cake are dripped over, spoon more of the glaze into the centre of the cake and flood to cover and smooth over the top.